SEO agency in Germany with expertise in keyword research

 Informational, transactional or navigational

 As part of our SEO and keyword research process for Germany, we also categorize keywords.
 The reason for this is that different types of keywords are handled differently by Google.
 Google classifies search queries into three categories:

 What are informational search queries?

 These queries were the original reason for establishing search engines on the market.
-Queries such as “home remedies for a cold”, “how to cook rice” or “how to groom a dog” are targeted directly at obtaining information.
-To answer such queries, there are advice pages and video tutorials that explain all kinds of topics in a highly comprehensive fashion.
+Queries such as ‘home remedies for a cold’, ‘how to cook rice’ or ‘how to groom a dog’ are targeted directly at obtaining information.
+To answer such queries, advice pages and video tutorials explain all kinds of topics in a highly comprehensive fashion.
 Wikipedia is probably the most common search result for informational queries.

-Wherever German keyword research deals with queries in this area, it is important to consider exactly what the user is looking for – in other words, what is the exact answer to their question.
-In relation to the query “home remedies for a cold”, users might also enter more detailed queries such as “home remedies for a cold baby”, “home remedies for a cold toddler” or “home remedies for a cold pregnancy”.
-Of course, any text that aims to answer these questions must also offer general information about colds: “what to do about a cold”, “get rid of a cold quickly”, “how long does a cold last” or “medication for a cold” could be relevant keywords for a comprehensive text on this topic.
+Whenever German keyword research deals with queries in this area, it is important to consider exactly what the user is looking for.
+What is the exact answer to their question?
+In connection with the query ‘home remedies for a cold’, users might also enter more detailed queries such as ‘home remedies for a cold baby’, ‘home remedies for a cold toddler’ or ‘home remedies for a cold pregnancy’.
+Of course, any text that aims to answer these questions must also offer general information about colds.
+‘What to do about a cold’, ‘get rid of a cold quickly’, ‘how long does a cold last’ or ‘medication for a cold’ could be relevant keywords for a comprehensive text on this topic.

 What are transactional search queries?

 Transactional keywords are where competition is highest.
-This is understandable: ultimately, transactions are where money can be directly earned.
-Despite this, keyword research in Germany shows that smaller German shops can hold their ground in their niches alongside large competitors such as Amazon, Ebay and Otto & Co.
-Particular product specifications, material specifications or colours are more than capable of achieving top rankings.
+This is understandable, since ultimately, transactions are where money can be directly earned.
+Despite this, keyword research in Germany shows that smaller German shops can perform competitively in their niches alongside large competitors such as Amazon, Ebay and Otto & Co.
+Certain product specifications, material specifications and/or colours are more than capable of achieving top rankings.

 What are navigational search queries?